On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Introduction

-In demographic study, usually a population possesses positive nature of dependency between the two lists which is known as \textit{recapture proneness}. {\citet{Nour82} proposed an estimate of total number of vital records assuming such positive dependence between two sources of vital registration system.
-Similarly, there are some populations in which individuals possesses negative nature of dependency, known as \textit{recapture aversion}, such as the population of drug abused, population of patients affected with HIV or any other diseases that bear social stigma.
-In this article, we propose a novel model to incorporate this inherent dependency and provide estimation methodologies for the population size $N$ under two different modeling scenarios, similar to those of \citet{Wolter90}.
-Our models and associated estimates exhibit superiority with respect to ease of interpretation and relative root mean squared error (RRMSE) over the existing models in the literature.
+In this article, we propose a novel model to incorporate this inherent dependency between capture and recapture attempts in DRS without the knowledge on the ratio of the sub-population sizes and provide estimation methodologies for the population size $N$ based on post-stratification under two different scenarios.
+Our model can also incorporate available information on the ratio of the sub-population sizes and provides better result than the existing competitor.
+Our work is motivated from two real datasets on public health: (\textit{i}) \textit{Encephalitis incidence} in England, 2006-2007 and (\textit{ii}) \textit{child mortality} in western Kenya, 2000-2001, where the existing methods proposed by \citet{Wolter90} and \citet{Nour82} are not applicable.
+Our model possesses nice interpretation, and associated estimates exhibit superiority with respect to relative bias, relative root mean squared error and coverage probability over the existing competitors available in the literature (\textit{See} Section \ref {est}, \ref{simu}).
 We first describe the DRS and the associated data structure in Section 2.
-In Section 3, we propose a Bivariate Bernoulli model under the DRS.
-Next, in Section 4, we derive method of moments estimates (MMEs) and discuss maximum likelihood estimation of the model parameters.
-Comparison of the proposed estimators with its existing competitors is studied through simulation and three illustrative data analyses in Sections 5 and 6, respectively.
+In Section 3, we propose a Bivariate Bernoulli model under DRS.
+Next, in Section 4, we derive method of moments estimates and discuss maximum likelihood estimation of the model parameters.
+Comparison of the proposed estimators with its existing competitors is studied through extensive simulation and two illustrative data analyses in Sections 5 and 6, respectively.
 Finally, we end with some concluding remarks in Section 7.